Todd Muller: Career before politics

 Muller joined the New Zealand National Party in 1989.
-From 1994 to 1997 he served as Executive Assistant to Jim Bolger during his second term as Prime Minister.
+From 1994 to 1997 he worked as executive assistant to Jim Bolger during his second term as prime minister.

-Muller started his corporate career working for kiwifruit company Zespri as Industry Relations Manager from 2001 to 2003.
-He lists his CV as including the role of GM Corporate and Grower Services from 2003 to 2006, followed by a move to the position of CEO at Apata Ltd in January 2006.
+Muller started his corporate career working for kiwifruit company Zespri as industry relations manager from 2001 to 2003.
+He lists his CV as including the role of general manager corporate and grower services from 2003 to 2006, followed by a move to the position of chief executive at Apata Ltd in January 2006.
 Apata, a Bay of Plenty company specialising in post-harvest operations, was founded by his father and others in 1983.
+Muller was approached to contest the Tauranga electorate for the National Party in 2008, which was being vacated by incumbent MP Bob Clarkson.
+Muller declined, preferring to progress his commercial career, and the seat was won by Muller's eventual predecessor as National Party leader, Simon Bridges.

+Muller started work at dairy company Fonterra as manager of local government and regional relations from February 2011 to May 2012.
+He then became group director of co-operative affairs in May 2012.
+He was part of the leadership group that responded to the 2013 Fonterra botulism scare and product recall.

-From June 2011 to June 2014 he served as a director of Crown Research Institute, Plant and Food Research, the New Zealand-based science company providing research and development that adds value to fruit, vegetable, crop and food products.
-From August 2012 until June 2014, Muller served as a director of Sustainable Business Council NZ, a CEO-led group of companies that catalyses the New Zealand business community to have a leading role in creating a sustainable future for business, society and the environment.
+Muller held various directorships in the agribusiness sector.
+From June 2011 to June 2014 he served as a director of Plant and Food Research, a New Zealand Crown Research Institute that undertakes research and development to add value to fruit, vegetable, crop and food products.
+From August 2012 until June 2014, Muller served as a director of the Sustainable Business Council.
 He served as a co-opted Waikato University councillor from October 2007 to June 2014.

-Muller started work at dairy company Fonterra as Manager of Local Government and Regional Relations from February 2011 to May 2012.
-He then became Group Director of Co-operative Affairs from May 2012 until June 2014, when he left the company to campaign for the 2014 general election after being selected as the National Party candidate for the Bay of Plenty electorate.
+Muller left Fonterra and his directorships in June 2014 to campaign for the 2014 general election after being selected as the National Party candidate for the Bay of Plenty electorate.